 Fences which are visible from the street are an important part of the streetscape.
-So at Everleigh we ask that these are of a higher standard and quality but for most lots this is only a short length and the balance of the fencing can be the neighbour type fence.
+So at Everleigh we ask that these are of a higher standard and quality.

 Landscaping

 A great way to make your home unique is through landscaping.
 We ask that you include landscaping that will grow into an attractive low maintenance front yard that complements the parks and bushland that are a great part of Everleigh.
 This document provides design standards to ensure that cohesive and attractive landscaping is established.